The Shawangunk mountains are a rock climber’s dream

 Extremely affordable with pleasant accommodations, the hostel is owned and operated by a New Paltz native who has traveled the world extensively and shares his passion.
 If you are looking for more traditional style accommodations, the Minnewaska Lodge is another excellent place to stay.

 Located five miles outside of New Paltz, near the Mohonk and Minnewaska Preserves, the Lodge provides travelers with everything most hotels offer as well as a bed and breakfast style atmosphere.
 Wherever you decide to stay, you’ll be sure to fall in love with what The Nature Conservancy has designated as one of Earth’s “Last Great Places.”

 Chauncey (Chance) St. John is a Magna Cum Laude graduate of SUNY Albany.
-He freelances as a travel writer while preparing to join the Peace Corps and currently works with GE as a financial analyst.
+He freelances as a travel writer and currently works with GE as a financial analyst.